-As we enter the 2020-21 school year in either a social-distanced classroom or a virtual classroom, one of the many concerns I have is the lack of movement or gross motor activities that students will be able to do.
+As we enter the school year in either a classroom setting or a virtual classroom, one of the many concerns I have is the lack of movement or gross motor activities that students will be able to do.

 The CDC recommends that children and adolescents ages 6 to 17 years do 60 minutes or more of moderate-to-vigorous physical activity daily.
 However, less than one-quarter (24%) of children 6 to 17 years of age participate in 60 minutes of physical activity every day

-This school year students will not be able to move about the classroom freely due to social distancing requirements and may have restricted recess.
+During the school day young students may not be able to move about freely other than during recess.
 Virtual learners may be required to sit in front of a screen for long periods of time.

 I wanted to create a way for students to get up and moving while learning so I created activities that require students to show their answers to questions by doing movements instead of just saying or inputting their responses.

-Students can safely do the movements while social distanced in the classroom.
+Students can safely do the movements while in the classroom.
 They can stand by their desk or spot in the classroom to perform the exercises.

 They can also do the movements while virtual learning.
 I love that it gives them a much needed break from sitting!